 HMRC will obtain and process information affecting tax as close to real time as possible, so that individuals and businesses no longer have to wait until after the end of the tax year to know how much tax they have to pay.

-2019 sees the first roll out of this process with MTD for VAT.
+2019 saw the first roll out of this process with MTD for VAT.
 The two key requirements for this are:

 If your current bookkeeping method does not allow you to submit directly to HMRC through compatible software you need to start preparing.

-Alternatively, if you currently have a manual bookkeeping system we can offer bespoke set-up on Xero, fully customised to suit your business and train you in how to use it.
-Click here for full details
+Alternatively, if you currently have a manual bookkeeping system we can offer bespoke set-up on Xero, Sage or FreeAgent, fully customised to suit your business and train you in how to use it through our sister company Cirrusli Limited.

-If you currently have a computerised bookkeeping system but are unsure if it is compatible with MTD or you wish to discuss any of the options here, please contact us for assistance.
+If you currently have a computerised bookkeeping system but are unsure if it is compatible with MTD, contact us for assistance.